Natasha-Warder/MCA-2024/README.md

 # Week 9: Analysing and Extracting Audio from Data
 ## Extracting Data From Audio
 ### Task 1 - Extracting Features
 The Track 'All of The Lights Interlude' was split into three 15 second sections beginning, middle and end (presented top to bottom) of the interlude for this exercise.
+The images below feature a Spectrogram, one a Mel Frequency Cepstral Coefficients, and a Chromagram for each segment of the interlude.

+### Beginning Segment
+Panes top to bottom are:
 <img title="a title" alt="Alt text" src="/images/aotl1.png">

+### Middle Segment
+Panes top to bottom are:
 <img title="a title" alt="Alt text" src="/images/aotl2.png">

+### End Segment
+Panes top to bottom are:
 <img title="a title" alt="Alt text" src="/images/aotl3.png">

 ### Task 2 - Compute and Visualise Features with Histograms
 The sections beginning, middle and end (presented left to right) were transformed into Histograms.